gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

     - [ ] Give the user one role that explicitly disables directory sharing (`desktop_directory_sharing: false`) and confirm that the option to share a directory doesn't appear in the menu
 - Per-Session MFA (try webauthn on each of Chrome, Safari, and Firefox; u2f only works with Firefox)
   - [ ] Attempting to start a session no keys registered shows an error message
-  - [ ] Attempting to start a session with a u2f key registered shows an error message
   - [ ] Attempting to start a session with a webauthn registered pops up the "Verify Your Identity" dialog
     - [ ] Hitting "Cancel" shows an error message
     - [ ] Hitting "Verify" causes your browser to prompt you for MFA